(As amended up to November 2021)

-(1) the number of persons participating and physically present would represent a quorum for the purposes of these Rules and in accordance with Rule 26.4
+(1) the number of persons participating and present, would represent a quorum for the purposes of these Rules and in accordance with Rule 26.4

 (3) each of the participants acknowledge:

-(4) the Chair is satisfied with the identification of each of the participants at the commencement of the meeting and the presence of a quorum; and
+(4) the Chair is satisfied with the identification of each of the participants at the commencement of the meeting and the presence of a quorum

-(5) voting of the participants on all issues is able to be clearly ascertained by the Chair.
+(5) voting of the participants on all issues can be clearly ascertained by the Chair.

-(1) The Committee may delegate any of its powers to subcommittees consisting of such member or members of its body and/or such members of AAIR as it may from time to time think fit and may from time to time revoke such delegation.
+(1) The Committee may delegate any of its powers to subcommittees consisting of such member or members of AAIR as it may from time to time deem fit and may from time to time revoke such delegation.

 (2) Any subcommittee so formed shall in the exercise of the powers so delegated conform to any regulation or restriction that may from time to time be imposed upon it by the Committee.